yurisasc/cobblemon/README.md

 [here](https://gitlab.com/cable-mc/cobblemon/-/issues?scope=all&state=opened&label_name[]=accepted&assignee_id=None).

-If you want a more involved role in the project, involving branches on the main repository instead of forking and involvement in design discussions, you can either apply in the `application-box` forum of our Discord or add and message Hiroku#4373 on our Discord here: https://discord.gg/cobblemon.
+If you want a more involved role in the project, involving branches on the main repository instead of forking and involvement in design discussions, you can either apply in the `application-box` forum of our Discord or add and message Hiroku (`hiroku_dev`) on our Discord here: https://discord.gg/cobblemon.